FedCod: An Efficient Communication Protocol for Cross-Silo Federated Learning with Coding: Evaluation

-This section aims to answer the following questions: 1) What is the improvement in communication efficiency of the FL system using \sys compared to the basic server-client communication protocol?
+This section answers the following questions: 1) What is the improvement in communication efficiency of the FL system using \sys compared to the basic server-client communication protocol?
 2) What is the impact of \sys on the communication traffic?
-3) Does \sys affect the learning convergence?
+3) Does \sys affect the learning convergence? \sys achieves up to 62\% reduction in communication time compared to the baseline and has the same convergence of the global model as the baseline.